 New Low Voltage Directive Guidelines

-In beginning of November 2016 new Low Voltage Directive Guidelines were published.
-As you remember the new Low Voltage Directive 2014/35/EU came into force on the 20th of April 2016.
-The main changes of new LVD are related to definitions and obligations for economic operators, reinforced activities of market surveillance authorities.
-The Guidelines explain the details and the changes of new Low Voltage Directive in easy and understandable way.
-They are not law and do not take away the relevant responsibilities provided for.
+In the beginning of November 2016 the new Low Voltage Directive Guidelines were published.
+As you may remember the new Low Voltage Directive 2014/35/EU came into force on the 20th of April 2016.
+The main amendments of the new LVD involved the definitions and obligations of economic operators and reinforced the activities of the market surveillance authorities.
+The Guidelines provide a clear and easy explanation of the details and the amendments of the new Low Voltage Directive.
+The Guidelines are not intended as and do not constitute a law and do not overrule the the relevant responsibilities provided for.

-- The Guidelines have very good visual examples of products within or outside the scope of the Directive 2014/35/EU (Annex VII, page 73);
+The Guidelines provide very good visual examples of products within or outside the scope of the Directive 2014/35/EU (Annex VII, page 73);

-- Besides the detail explanation of Directive itself, the Guidelines include the answers on Frequently Asked Questions (for example, Are components included in the scope?);
+Besides the detailed explanation of the Directive itself, the Guidelines include the answers on Frequently Asked Questions (for example, Are components included within the scope?);

-- The Guidelines show very detailed the obligations of each economic operator step-by-step;
+The Guidelines also provide a very detailed step-by-step description of the obligations of each economic operator;

-- There is a whole article (page 63) with a list of electrical equipment that are excluded from the Directive 2014/35/EU and with notes of into the scope of which EU Directive this equipment is included;
+The Guidelines also contain an article (page 63) with a list of electrical equipment that is excluded from the Directive 2014/35/EU, and with references to the EU Directives applicable to the relevant equipment;

 Annex VIII (page 78) describes the connections between the Low Voltage Directive 2014/35/EU and other EU Directives (Machinery Directive 2006/42/EC, Radio Equipment Directive 2014/35/EU, Gas Application Directive, Lifts Directive, ATEX Directive 2014/34/EU and General Product Safety Directive 2001/95/EC);